 Alford’s Five-Sailed Windmill was built in 1837 and is often considered to be the finest working windmill in England, with the shop in the old engine house selling locally stoneground flour.

 The ancient market town of Alford dates back hundreds of years and is steeped in history.
 It currently hosts its busy market every Tuesday & Friday with a varied range of stalls.
-There is also a Craft Market which happens regularly throughtout the year.
+There is also a Craft Market which happens regularly throughout the year.
+Image by David Bennett

 Thoroughly impressed with the 1st Class customer service from Askew's of Alford.
 Product advice was fantastic and all staff extremely helpful and polite.